gfire-sigs/fire-controlplane/docs/SST-FORMAT-SPEC.md

 ## 7. Metaindex Block

 The metaindex block currently stores the `SSTableConfigs` structure, which defines the global configuration parameters for the SST file.
-In future versions, it may be extended to include pointers to other auxiliary metadata, such as filter blocks or properties.

 | Field             | Description                                         |
 |-------------------|-----------------------------------------------------|